3 years (BA)

 What are tutors looking for?

 Please note that competition to study Medicine at Oxford is particularly strong and only around 425 applicants are shortlisted for interview each year.
 Applicants are shortlisted for interview on the basis of BMAT performance, GCSE performance (if applicable) and other information on their application.
 No student is admitted without interview.
-All shortlisted candidates, including those from overseas, will be expected to come to Oxford for interview in December.

 Students are selected for their scientific ability and for their aptitude for Medicine.
 Applicants are expected to show that they have a realistic understanding of what a medical career will involve, and that they have the potential to become effective and caring doctors.
 All colleges use a common set of selection criteria that relate to academic potential and suitability for Medicine.
 For further information about selection criteria, please see the Medical School website.

 Applicants are free to make reference to skills or experience acquired in any context to illustrate how they might fulfil the selection criteria; sometimes candidates refer to voluntary work and other extra-curricular activities, but many forms of evidence can help demonstrate to tutors that a candidate has made an informed decision regarding their own suitability to study Medicine.
+The Medical Schools Council has released some useful advice on gaining relevant experience in healthcare when it is difficult to find volunteering or work opportunities.

 Please note that the number of international fee status medical students at each medical school in the UK is subject to a government quota: for Oxford this is currently a maximum of 14 per year across both the standard entry A100 and A101 graduate-entry / accelerated Medicine courses.